hamburgerghini1/Spotify2YTMusic/README.md

-## Spotify To Youtube Music importer
+## Spotify To Youtube Music importer - also vice versa

-The script is for Linux, but I don't see why it wouldn't work on macOS or Windows too
+Linux script of Spo2Ytm is tested, but windows version and both Ytm2Spo scripts are not.

 1. Install dependencies
    On Arch